niolabs/docs/docs/cli/add.md

 The `add` command adds new blocks to your nio project.
 The block code is pulled from the official [nio-blocks GitHub](https://github.com/nio-blocks) repository.
 The command installs all of the requirements for the block along with the block.

-This command must be run from the root level of your project directory.
+This command must be run from the root level of your nio project directory.

 Multiple blocks can be specified by listing them with spaces.